AnaisDruart/MachineLearning_R/README.md

 The course and pw can be found on https://www.mghassany.com/MLcourse/index.html, the blog of my university teacher, Mr. Ghassany.

-I made these during my fourth year at ESILV.
+I made these during my fourth year of engineering school at ESILV.